AFM History

 It was the 1970s and 1980s near the riverfront on the Shreveport side of the Red River and bands like A-Train, Danny Johnson and The Bandits, and Red Hots worked nightclubs like Humphrey's, Circle In The Square, and Sportspage.
 In Bossier, Southpaw was at the Flow Reg.
 At The Key Note, Ernestine sang and Raymond Blake played a Flying V guitar.
 The Million-Dollar Sandpiper reminded us of days gone by.

 In 1980 LPs were still in charge, 8-tracks were cool, but cassettes and compact discs were taking over Stan's Records.
 Sony created the Walkman.
-Gas prices soared to one dollar and fifty cents per gallon.
 The speed limit was reduced to 55 mph in an attempt to reduce our dependancy on foriegn oil.

 Shreveporters now have FM radio and KROK, KMBQ, and TUX99 are added and or subtracted from the airwaves.